PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - The `meta-mbl` repository stores new layers e.g. `meta-mbl-apps`, `meta-mbl-bsp-common` and `meta-mbl-distro`.
 The intention is that new MBL layers are reusable components of related meta-data i.e. a third party  distribution might use MBL secure boot by reusing `meta-mbl-bsp-common` for example.
 New MBL layers have `meta-mbl` at the start of the layer name.
-- The `meta-mbl` repository stores staging layers for customisations of community recipes (e.g. `.bbappend` recipes).
+- The `meta-mbl` repository stores staging layers for customizations of community recipes (e.g. `.bbappend` recipes).
   Staging layers follow the naming convention of appending "`-mbl`" to the community repository e.g.
   `meta-linaro-mbl/meta-optee`, `openembedded-core-mbl/meta`, `meta-raspberrypi-mbl`, and `meta-virtualization-mbl`.

 <a name="Figure-3-2"></a>
 - In the staging layers configuration file (layers.conf) the BBFILE_COLLECTIONS variable should append "-mbl" to the upstream layer original value. e.g. for `meta-linaro-mbl/meta-optee/conf/layer.conf`: `BBFILE_COLLECTIONS = "meta-optee-mbl"`, for `openembedded-core-mbl/meta/conf/layer.conf`: `BBFILE_COLLECTIONS = "core-mbl"`, `meta-raspberrypi-mbl/conf/layer.conf`: `BBFILE_COLLECTIONS = "raspberrypi-mbl"` and `meta-virtualization-mbl/conf/layer.conf`: `BBFILE_COLLECTIONS = "virtualization-layer-mbl"`

 ```
     <mbl_workspace_root_path>
     └── layers                                  // Directory containing meta-layers at leaf nodes.